percona/pmm/docs/setting-up/index.md

 ## Set up PMM Client

-Choose how you want to run PMM Client:
+Install and run PMM Client on every node where there is a service you want to monitor.

+The choices:

 - With [Docker](client/index.md#docker)
 - Natively, installed from: